real estate questions

 An agent does not charge homebuyers any commissions or fees to purchase a property.
 Here’s why:

 Sellers pay listing brokers to represent them and promote the property.
-Advertising costs, such as radio spots, magazine ads, television, and internet advertising, are an example of this.
+Advertising costs, such as radio spots, magazine ads, television, and internet advertising, are examples of this.
 The home will also be added to the local multiple listing service (MLS), allowing other agents in the area (and across the country) to search for and purchase.

 7. What Kind of Credit Score Do I Need To Buy a Home?